United States v. Washington (2022): Background

 As a result of KING-TV's report, Washington's legislation passed HR 1723 in 2018, which specifically made a workers' compensation exemption for the Hanford Site; due to its high risk factor, HR 1723 established a lower threshold of showing presumption of illness caused by their occupation, comparable to FECA.
 However, such claims could still be denied by showing evidence of other external factors that could cause that illness, such as lifestyle choices or prior exposure at other jobs.
-Former and current employees at the site with presumed illnesses were eligible to apply for compensation, as long as these existed before the law was enacted in June 2018.
+Former and current employees at the site with presumed illnesses were eligible to apply for compensation, as long as these illnesses existed before the law was enacted in June 2018.

 The U.S. government argued the law improperly allowed the state to place an undue burden on the federal government, as the cost of covering the non-federal employees' compensation could be great.
-They sued the state in the United States District Court for the Eastern District of Washington, at the end of 2018, but Judge Stanley Bastian ruled in favor of the state by June 2019.
+They sued the state in the United States District Court for the Eastern District of Washington at the end of 2018, but Judge Stanley Bastian ruled in favor of the state by June 2019.
 Bastian stated in his opinion that "(Current federal law) gives Washington powers that include the ability to legislate…to address specific risks to employees in specific industries."
 The government appealed to the Ninth Circuit but the three-judge panel unanimously upheld the district court's ruling in August 2020, and denied rehearing en banc in April 2021, over the dissent of Judge Daniel P. Collins and three other judges.